OpensourceEvo/oephr_web/README.md

 # oephr_web
-Opensource website for strategies and techniques to improve mental health and quality of life.
+Website for opensource strategies and techniques to improve mental health and quality of life.